Approach to ECG Interpretation

 • tall, peaked P waves in II and V1 (>2.5 mm)

-Step 7: examine QRS morphology
+Examine QRS morphology

-• Bundle Branch Blocks (BBB)
+• Bundle branch blocks (BBB)

-• LBBB: Broad, notched R in V5/V6; deep S in V1
+• LBBB: broad, notched R in V5/V6; deep S in V1

 • RBBB: rsR’ in V1; wide S in V6